Image

 A shared entrance to the library, early learning centre and North Edinburgh Arts building means that visitors to one will have the chance to enjoy all three as the lines between each have been intentionally blurred.

 A new cafe is being included in the project at the front of the building to act as a social hub within the facility.
+The library is a two-level space with books at the ground floor and a skills base above.

 There is a shared staff room with the early years centre and offices with the arts centre, and large windows facing on to the square give views to the left of the arts centre and library to the right.